Code Tips14 min read

 }

-With the abstraction layer, your API routes don't import any provider-specific code.
-Swap Resend for SES by changing a single environment variable.
+With the abstraction layer, your route handlers don't import any provider-specific code.
+Swap Resend for Sequenzy or SES by changing one environment variable.

 Key takeaway